 “When I came down for the open day the whole city was alive, so vibrant.
 I actually didn’t even bother looking at other universities.
 I’d made up my mind.”

 As he settled into Joan Stevens Hall, one of the University's 15 halls of residence, Theo realised the move away from home had hit harder than expected.

 “I was 18 and I thought I knew everything—as all students do.
 I was in a brand new hall with maybe 300 people, and I was very self-assured but also a little bit nervous.
 I was completely on my own, completely independent, and that took a while to get used to.”

 Theo discovered a passion for marketing through his studies.
 He applied his skills to another of his loves—skateboarding—when an assignment required him to design a product to fit a gap in the market.

 “I did the research and discovered that skateboarders really need a product to stop their skateboard bearings from rusting.
 That was the moment I realised consumer markets are complex.
 I needed to think about consumer psychology.
 It’s been projects like this that have really changed and challenged how I think.”

-Student life at Victoria revolves around getting to know people and making connections, Theo says.
+Student life at university revolves around getting to know people and making connections, Theo says.